Jennifer-ycc/LeetCode-JS-Problems-912-743/README.md

 This implementation works in-place, one advantage of QuickSort is its low space usage.
   - Achieving minimal space usage, it more space-efficient for large datasets.

+7/ Challenges Faced:
+- Deciding Between QuickSort and MergeSort:
+    Initially, I debated whether to use QuickSort or MergeSort.
+    Both have their advantages, but I ultimately chose QuickSort for its in-place sorting and lower space usage.

+- Choosing the Right Pivot:
+    One of the trickier parts of QuickSort was figuring out how to choose the pivot efficiently.
+Picking the wrong pivot could lead to bad performance, so I had to explore different strategies like using a random pivot, and even referred to other solutions online for inspiration.

+- Understanding the Concepts:
+It took some time to fully grasp the concepts behind, especially how recursion and partitioning in practice.
+But once I got a clear picture, things started to click.

 # Network Delay Time
   (Finding how long it will take for a signal to travel from a source node to all other nodes in a network.)